melissakendall/melissakendall.github.io/_posts/2022-08-01-agent-query-letter.md

 COMPANION TO THE COUNT is an Adult historical romance complete at 60,000 words and will appeal to fans of Emily Sullivan's *A Rogue to Remember* and Bethany Bennett's *Any Rogue Will Do*.

 I am a technical writer with a passion for public speaking living in the heart of the Canadian prairies with my two cats, Ella and Portage.
 My short story, Feast, was published in Sanitarium Magazine, Issue #4.
-My debut adult paranormal romance will be published with Wild Rose Press in 2023.
+My debut adult paranormal romance will be published with Wild Rose Press in 2022.

+Thank you for your time and consideration,

+Melissa Kendall

 ### Twitter pitches